JuliaData/DataFramesMeta.jl/docs/src/index.md

 end
 ```

+!!! note
-Please note that Lazy.jl exports the function `groupby` which would clash
+    Please note that Lazy exports the function `groupby` which would clash
     with `DataFrames.groupby`.
 Hence, it is recommended that you only import a
     select number of functions into the namespace by only importing `@>` e.g.
     `using Lazy: @>` instead of `using Lazy`.

 Another alternative is Pipe.jl which exports the `@pipe` macro for piping.
-The piping mechanism in Pipe.jl requires explicit specification of the piped
+The piping mechanism in Pipe requires explicit specification of the piped
 object via `_` instead of assuming it is the first argument to the next function.
 The Pipe.jl equivalent of the above is: